openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       .. note::

-         In this example, the
-         kernel-module-ab123
-         recipe needs to explicitly set its
-         PACKAGES
-         variable to ensure that BitBake does not use the kernel recipe's PACKAGES_DYNAMIC
-         variable to satisfy the dependency.
+         In this example, the ``kernel-module-ab123`` recipe needs to explicitly set its :term:`PACKAGES` variable to ensure that BitBake does not use the kernel recipe's :term:`PACKAGES_DYNAMIC` variable to satisfy the dependency.

       Some examples of these machine essentials are flash, screen, keyboard, mouse, or touchscreen drivers (depending on the machine).